dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 ---

 # Compiled Bindings
 A .NET Multi-platform App UI (.NET MAUI)
 Data bindings have two main problems:

 1. There's no compile-time validation of binding expressions.
 Instead, bindings are resolved at runtime.
 Therefore, any invalid bindings aren't detected until runtime when the application doesn't behave as expected or error messages appear.
 1. They aren't cost efficient.
 Bindings are resolved at runtime using general-purpose object inspection (reflection), and the overhead of doing this varies from platform to platform.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

 Compiled bindings improve data binding performance in .NET MAUI applications by resolving binding expressions at compile-time rather than runtime.
 In addition, this compile-time validation of binding expressions enables a better developer troubleshooting experience because invalid bindings are reported as build errors.

 The process for using compiled bindings is to:

-1. Enable XAML compilation.
-For more information about XAML compilation, see [XAML Compilation](~/xamarin-forms/xaml/xamlc.md).
+1. Enable XAML compilation. <!--For more information about XAML compilation, see [XAML Compilation](~/xaml/xamlc.md).-->
 1. Set an `x:DataType` attribute on a `VisualElement` to the type of the object that the `VisualElement` and its children will bind to.

 > [!NOTE]